kaero598/htmlpurifier-conditionalcomments-filter/README.md

-# IE conditional comments filter for HTMLPurifier
+# IE conditional comments filter for <a href="https://github.com/ezyang/htmlpurifier">HTMLPurifier</a>

 HTMLPurifier always removes IE conditional comments from HTML and there is no way to alter that behavior without touching the sources.